TAbdiukov/txtShear/README.md

 A few days ago I felt particularly curious about my pre-uni projects.
 And to my surprise, among trashy stuff I found something very peculiar.

-I found an extremely unoptimised (even by VB6 standards), crashy **but working** VB6 app... to simulate handwriting.
+I found an extremely unoptimised and unstable (even by VB6 standards), but functional VB6 app... to simulate handwriting.
 It made use of:

 * Different angles
 * Different fonts